 6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
 (1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
 1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
 1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
 1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students) e explanation: Rush University does have a partnership with Farm on Ogden for an initiative called VeggieRx.
+1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)

+- 1. Rush University does have a partnership with Farm on Ogden for an initiative called VeggieRx.
 Providers will "prescribe" produce boxes for patients if there is concern for food insecurity and Farm on Ogden will provide free produce boxes as well as educational sessions on cooking and healthy eating.
-There are also Rush student groups called 5+1=20 and Healthy Hood which partner with a community organization in the Pilsen neighborhood.
-Students go to local middle schools to teach various health topics including environmental health topics.
-They additionally tend to multiple community gardens.
+There is also a Rush group called 5+1=20, which involves students going to local middle schools to teach various health topics including environmental health topics.
+In addition to this, the Rush Central Kitchen has adopted a Kitchen Organic Waste program that was started by a student initiative in efforts to divert kitchen organic waste from landfill to composting. - 2.
 Chicago has multiple organizations and groups that provide speakers and events related to planetary health with students invited.
 Rush University's Students for Social Responsibility has hosted panels with speakers talking about climate change and health, sustainability at Rush, and planetary health as a whole.
 Chicago's Chapter of Physicians for Social Responsibility and other medical school environmental organizations have held educational events that are open to all students as well.
-Students for Social Responsibility has partnered with the HESJLP to provide classes with themes of environmental justice.
+The new Rush Planetary Health club will aim to host at least one university wide event focused around sustainability/planetary health awareness per semester. - 3.
+Students for Social Responsibility has partnered with the Health Equity and Social Justice Leadership Program (a four year medical student elective program) to provide classes with themes of environmental justice.
 They have had representatives from Chicago's Little Village Environmental Justice Organization (LVEJO) and from the Southeast Side's Environmental Task Force to discuss local issues.
-There is no visual or performing art at Rush with themes of planetary health.
-There are no specific volunteer opportunities.
-There is a Rush Wilderness Medicine group on campus that provides educational lectures for students.
-They have held backpacking trips and outings to go to the local climbing gym and share their nossion for the outdoors and LNT
+The Rush Environmental Sustainability Team hosts an